The Timeline editor, identified by a clock icon, is used for manipulating keyframes and scrubbing the Playhead.

 - Node Editors

-While playing, updates the Node properties for the Node Editor.
+While playing, updates the Node properties for the node editors.

 - Active Keying Set

 Keying Sets are a set of keyframe channels in one.
 They are made so the user can record multiple properties at the same time.
 With a keying set selected, when you insert a keyframe, Blender will add keyframes for the properties in the active Keying Set.
 There are some built-in keying sets, LocRotScale, and also custom keying sets.
-Custom keying sets can be defined in the panels.
+Custom keying sets can be created in the Keying Set panel.